 How Autism Changes Perception

-Seeing the World in More Detail: How Autism Changes Perception
+Seeing the World in More Detail: Enhanced Perception

 Imagine walking into a busy street market.
 Most people see a blur of color and activity, a rush of sounds blending together—a vibrant but overwhelming scene.
 But for some autistics, this moment might feel different.
 They could notice the intricate patterns on the fabrics hanging in a shop, the slight variations in pitch from different voices, or the distinct texture of the pavement underfoot.
 These details pop out in a way that others might miss.